 “It takes a while, but you’ll slowly pick it up.
 One more thing for today’s revelations, the consequence of Spain’s unstable political maelstrom,” said David.
 “Is a poor economy.
 Nobody wants to invest in a country with an uncertain future.
 It is why foreigners trying to make a living in Spain wearing only one hat, is impossible, because any one job won’t generate enough income to cover costs.
 Flexibility is the name of the game.
 First, have a go at anything to learn the language and how it works here, then gradually harden up on two or three things you can make bits and pieces of money at.
 Then when one income stream winds down you always have the other.”

 “What other things can one do?”
-I said.
+I asked.

 “In addition to teaching, my wife translates where requested,” said David.
 “Last week alone she helped out at a chemist, hairdresser, and undertaker.”